calvinchoy/dotfiles/README.md

 - [ ] Working with search, quickfix lists and telescope
 - [ ] Create ansible playbook for installation
 - [ ] Configure nvim-cmp, results and context what snippets to load
-- [ ] lspsaga install and configuration
+- [x] lspsaga install and configuration (not using because unstable)
 - [x] replace airline with lualine for better performance

 ## Resources